LanderH/3Dprinting-starting-guide/README.md

 # 3Dprinting-starting-guide
-this guide will help you start the best (and frustrating😅) hobby, this will help you choose everything from slicer to cad
+this guide will help you start the best (and most frustrating😅) hobby, this will help you choose everything from slicer to cad

 # 3Dprinting?
 why and what is 3Dprinting exactly?